gamesbook/pyprototypr/README.md

 # pyprototypr

-**pyprototypr** is a simple Python utility for designing and creating simple, regular, graphical output in PDF format via a script.
+__pyprototypr__ is a utility written in Python for designing and creating simple, regular, graphical output in PDF format via a script.

-**pyprototypr**  was originally created to handle prototyping of cards, counters, tiles and boards for board games, but can be used for creation of any simple design that has regular or repetitive elements; typically containing a mix of graphics and text.
+__pyprototypr__  has been created to handle prototyping of cards, counters, tiles and boards for board games, but can be also used for creation of any simple design that has regular or repetitive elements; typically containing a mix of graphics and text.

+> You do not need to know the Python to use __pyprototypr__!

 ## Documentation

-The online documentation for **pyprototypr** starts with the [Table of Contents](https://github.com/gamesbook/pyprototypr/blob/master/docs/index.md)
+The online documentation for __pyprototypr__ starts with the [Table of Contents](https://github.com/gamesbook/pyprototypr/blob/master/docs/index.md)

-If you're not familiar with any kind of programming or scripting, you should probably read some of the introductory material before proceeding ...
+If you're not familiar with any kind of programming or scripting, you should probably read some of the introductory sections before proceeding ...

 ## Requirements

-**pyprototypr** requires a version of Python 3.11 or higher.
+__pyprototypr__ requires a version of Python 3.11 or higher.

-If this is **not** your default Python version, you may want to use **pyenv** (or [pyenv-win](https://github.com/pyenv-win/pyenv-win) on Windows) to install and use **pyprototypr** in a virtual environment.
+If this is **not** your default Python version, you may want to use **pyenv** (or [pyenv-win](https://github.com/pyenv-win/pyenv-win) on Windows) to install and use __pyprototypr__ in a virtual environment.

 ## Quick Start (for the impatient)

-Install **pyprototypr** via:
+Install __pyprototypr__ via:
 ```
 pip install pyprototypr
 ```
-As a quick check that **pyprototypr** is working, you can use one (or more) of the files from any of the `examples` sub-directories.
+As a quick check that __pyprototypr__ is working, you can use one (or more) of the files from any of the `examples` sub-directories.

 Make a copy of `example1.py` script from the `examples/manual` directory.
 To do so, open